 In 2007, in response to the growing debate about the role of private equity in the UK, the British Venture Capital Association (“BVCA”) suggested a review to examine ways in which levels of disclosure in companies backed by the UK private equity industry could be improved.

 The review was led by Sir David Walker, who consulted widely and invited representations from within the private equity industry, other financial institutions, pension funds and the investment community, as well as more broadly with portfolio companies, trade unions and employer representatives.
 3i actively supported the review, with involvement from the Chairman.

 3i also endorsed the voluntary code which resulted in the “Guidelines for Disclosure and Transparency in Private Equity”, which was published in November 2007.

 Sir David Walker’s recommendations with respect to reporting for private equity firms and their relevant portfolio companies were on a “comply or explain” basis.
-An overview of the guidelines together with the eighth annual report of the Walker Guidelines Monitoring Group (which monitors and reports on the UK private equity industry’s conformity with the guidelines) at December 2015 can be found at www.walker‑gmg.co.uk.
+An overview of the guidelines together with the ninth annual report of the Walker Guidelines Monitoring Group (which monitors and reports on the UK private equity industry’s conformity with the guidelines) at December 2016 can be found at www.walker-gmg.co.uk.

-The 3i portfolio companies which met the criteria set out in the guidelines and were included in the eighth annual report were Eversholt Rail Group and Osprey (Anglian Water Group), both held within the 3i Infrastructure plc portfolio.
-3i Infrastructure plc has now completed the sale of its holding in Eversholt Rail Group.
+The 3i portfolio company which met the criteria set out in the guidelines, and included in the ninth annual report, was Osprey (Anglian Water Group) within the 3i Infrastructure plc portfolio.